 This group supports individuals who struggle with difficult feelings, thoughts, and/or behaviours about food or weight.
 Participants will examine their own frameworks around food and identify and challenge unhelpful thoughts and feelings.
 Through discussion and collaboration, participants will gain insight into their individual recovery pathway and develop a framework that focuses on health and empowerment.
 The program is open to adults affected by any Eating Disorder or struggle more generally with feelings, thoughts, or behaviours related to food.

-Topics to be covered include: the impact of Eating Disorders on physical health, exploration of body image and core beliefs, the behaviour and feelings cycle, processing shame and guilt, hope and change, and developing insights on our individual pathway of recovery.
+Topics to be covered include: the impact of Eating Disorders on physical health, exploration of body and self image and core beliefs, the behaviour and feelings cycle, processing shame and guilt, hope and change, and developing insights on our individual pathway of recovery.

 In advance of registering for the program, the Layla team will help you assess fit for this program.
 This will include a short phone call so you will have a chance to ask any questions you might have as well.

 At this time, the program is open to residents of Ontario.